merlinfuchs/dismod/README.md

 # dismod

-Go models that exactly represent types of the Discord API
+Go SDK for the Discord API that primarily focuses on exactly matching the JSON models of the API.